Proto Successor Measure: Representing the Behavior Space of an RL Agent: Experimental Study

 \section{Experimental Study}

 Our experiments evaluate how PSM can be used to encapsulate a \emph{task-free} MDP into a representation that will enable zero-shot inference on any downstream task.
-In the experiments we investigate a) the quality of value functions learned by PSM, b) the zero-shot performance of PSM in contrast to other baselines, and finally on robot manipulation task c) the ability to learn general goal-reaching skills arising from the PSM objective \reb{d) Quality of learned PSM representations in enabling zero-shot RL for continuous state-action space tasks.}
+In the experiments we investigate a) the quality of value functions learned by PSM (Section \ref{sec:expt_fetch}, b) the zero-shot performance of PSM in contrast to other baselines on discrete tasks (Section \ref{sec:expt_grid} and Appendix \ref{app:expt_grid}), c) the ability to learn general goal-reaching skills arising from the PSM objective on a robot manipulation task (Section\ref{sec:expt_fetch})and finally \reb{d) Suitability of learned PSM representations for enabling zero-shot RL in continuous state-action space tasks.} (Section \ref{sec:expt_cont})

-\paragraph{Baselines} We compare to the methods that have stood the test of time and perform best: Laplacian features~\citep{wu2018laplacian} and Forward-Backward~\citep{touati2023does}.
+\textbf{Baselines:} We compare against methods that are commonly used and are the state of the art in spanning the space of reward functions: Laplacian features~\citep{wu2018laplacian}, Forward-Backward~\citep{touati2023does} and HILP~\citep{park2024hilbert}.
 Laplacian features learn features of a state by considering eigenvectors of a graph Laplacian induced by a random walk.
 These features $\psi(s)\in \mathbb{R}^d$ obtained for each state are used to define a reward function conditioned on a reward $r(s;\psi)=\psi(s)\cdot z$ where $z$ is sampled uniformly from a unit d-dimensional sphere.
 For each $z$ an optimal policy is pretrained from the dataset on the induced reward function.
 During inference the corresponding $z$ for a given reward function is obtained as a solution to the following linear regression: $\min_z \mathbb{E}_{s}[(\psi^\top\cdot z-r(s))^2]. $ Forward-backward (FB) learns both the optimal policy and state features jointly for all reward that are in the linear span of state-features.
 FB methods typically assume a goal-conditioned prior during pretraining which typically helps in learning policies that reach various states in the dataset.
-HILP~\citep{park2024hilbert} makes two changes to FB: a) Reduces the tasks to be goal reaching to learn the features of a state and b) Uses a more performant offline RL method, IQL~\citep{kostrikov2021offline} to learn features. \reb{We provide detailed experimental setup and hyperparameters in Appendix~\ref{appendix:implementation}.}
+HILP~\citep{park2024hilbert} makes two changes to FB: a) Reduces the tasks to be goal reaching and b) Uses a more performant offline RL method, IQL~\citep{kostrikov2021offline} to learn features. \reb{We provide detailed experimental setup and hyperparameters in Appendix~\ref{appendix:implementation}.}